-PAGE 3

-\\\All data are provisional and subject to change\\\

-Overdose Response Program - Metro Public Health Department of Nashville/Davidson County

-Suspected Drug Overdoses Requiring NFD-EMS Response
+PAGE 3 All data are provisional and subject to change Overdose Response Program - Metro Public Health Department of Nashville/Davidson County Suspected Drug Overdoses Requiring NFD-EMS Response

-2023 | Quarters 1 - 3: January 1 - September 30
+2023 | Quarters 1 - 4: January 1 - December 31

-Notable Trends

-Suspected Overdoses Requiring NFD-EMS Response: The annual number of suspected drug overdoses requiring NFD-EMS response has remained relatively stable since 2020.
-During the first through third quarters of 2023 combined, there were 4,392 suspected drug overdoses requiring NFD-EMS response, representing a 1% increase compared to the first three quarters 2022 where 4,331 incidents were reported.

-Demographics: Nearly two-thirds of NFD-EMS responses to suspected drug overdoses in Davidson County were among males during the first three quarters of 2023.
+Notable Trends Suspected Overdoses Requiring NFD-EMS Response: The annual number of suspected drug overdoses requiring NFD-EMS response has remained relatively stable since 2020.
+During 2023, there were 5,601 suspected drug overdoses requiring NFD-EMS response, representing a 2% decrease compared to 2022.
+Demographics: Nearly two-thirds of NFD-EMS responses to suspected drug overdoses in Davidson County were among males during 2023.
 This trend has remained consistent over the last several years.
-By age group, 31% of all suspected drug overdoses occurred among individuals 25-34 years old.
-White individuals accounted for 57%, and Black individuals accounted for 34% of NFD-EMS responses during this time period.

-Naloxone Administration: During quarters one through three of 2023, naloxone was administered in 49% of drug overdose incidents to which NFD-EMS responded; during the corresponding time period in 2022, naloxone was administered in 54% of such incidents.
+By age group, 30% of all suspected drug overdoses occurred among individuals 25-34 years old.
+White individuals accounted for 56%, and Black individuals accounted for 34% of NFD-EMS responses during this time period.
+Naloxone Administration: During 2023, naloxone was administered in 49% of suspected drug overdose incidents to which NFD-EMS responded; during the corresponding time period in 2022, naloxone was administered in 54% of such incidents.